outdreamer/build-a-cure-1/docs/objects/problem_solving_schema.md

 			- relevant objects (loans, loaners, borrowers, interest rates, banks, reserve, laws)
 			- relevant variables (market demand & supply for business of borrower, resources of both primary agents)
 			- relevant rules (existing laws, process to get laws passed

+	- anti-metadata:
+	    - no rule preventing repetition: "given that there's no rule in the problem space prohibiting shapes from repeating, and that repeated shapes are possible in space of any dimension greater than 0 (point), repetition could lead to the illusion of a relationship due to similarity in the repeated shapes"

 - solution space: